“Never wrestle with pigs. You both get dirty and the pig likes it.”

 ― Irish playwright George Bernard Shaw

 Modern St. Patrick’s Day food often involves Corned Beef, cheesy potatoes, fried sausages, and some sort of fake green dyed milkshake.
 The authentic staples of Irish cooking, though, uses humble ingredients: cabbage, turnips, potatoes, kale, mustard, dill.
 The food of peasants – these hearty stews, breads, and rustic dishes were meant to sustain families during harsh winter months.
-Easy to make and budget-friendly, these dishes have familiar, comfoThese plant-based, oil-free recipes mean you can still enjoy authentic Irish cooking any time of the year.
+Easy to make and budget-friendly, enjoy authentic Irish cooking any time of the year.

 1) Irish Boiled Cabbage and Potatoes with Mustard Dill Sauce

 Skip the Corned Beef and go straight for the vegetables.
 This hearty, one-pot dish makes use of seasonal winter vegetables.
 Cabbage, turnips, potatoes, and carrots are steamed until tender.
 Then a quick sauce is made with the delicious pot-broth simply by adding fresh dill and a good amount of Dijon mustard.
 This satisfying, budget-friendly dinner is great on its own, but you can enjoy leftovers over steamed barley or Irish Colcannon.

 Bearly is the staple grain in most Irish cooking.
 This healthy whole grain provides fiber and protein while also releasing starches for a creamy, satisfying texture..
 You’ll find it in soups, porridge, and even Irish whiskey.
 This classic oil-free, plant-based soup recipe is based on simple Irish flavors with seasonal winter vegetables.